Rohit10jr/Rohit10jr/README.md

 <br>
 <details>
  <summary><h3>👨‍💻 Rohit's Coding Journey</h3></summary>
    I started my coding journey after trying to build a website on Blogger.
 As a tech enthusiast with some prior coding experience, I wanted to master everything about web development.
-So I started learning backend development with some guidance and help.
+So I started learning backend development with some help and guidance.